Public Food Service

 Temporary food service establishments are temporary stands where food is prepared, handled and served to the public that operates at a fixed location in conjunction with a single event not more than 14 consecutive days duration.
 Typically, foods will have limited preparation (seasoning and cooking only) and will be promptly served and consumed by the public.
 These types of food service operations are regulated under Subpart 14-2: Temporary Food Service Establishments.

 This kind of food service is inherently high risk because of the volume of food served and limited facilities.
 Advanced planning and preparation is critical to ensure safe handling practices.
 It is highly recommended that your operation be kept as simple as possible.
 Depending on the type of food and the facilities available, you may need to alter your plans in order to comply with Sanitary Code requirements.
 Please note that all food must either be prepared entirely on site, or obtained from an appropriately permitted or licensed facility (restaurant, grocery store, or other retail food establishment).

 To apply for a temporary food service permit, you must use the custom application.
-Please submit your application as early as possible to avoid delays.

 Food Handling Practices